scrapinghub/frontera/docs/source/topics/loggers.rst

 Logging
 =======

 Frontera is using Python native logging system.
-That means you can manage what messages are logged and where by writing logger configuration in files (see :setting:`LOGGING_CONFIG`).
+This allows a user to manage logged messages by writing a logger configuration file (see :setting:`LOGGING_CONFIG`) or configuring logging system during runtime.

 Logger configuration syntax is here https://docs.python.org/2/library/logging.config.html